Kottans/erlcourses/lecture_05.md

   end.
 ```

-This will create listen loop.
+This will create a listen loop.

 *Special note*.
 Can you find more DRY way to do this?
 ---
 # Processes
 ## Messages (receiving)

-Let's try spawn our process and send message to it.
+Let's try to spawn our process and send a message to it.

 ```erlang-repl
 1> c(com_server).